For people with a chronic health condition - especially kidney disease

 You may be able to access your preserved superannuation If you have a chronic disease, especially CKD are on dialysis and are under financial stress, under some circumstances:

-- if you have been on Centrelink payments for at least six months and can't pay living expenses (up to $10,000 pa)
+- if you've been on Centrelink payments for at least six months and can't pay living expenses (up to $10,000 per annum)

-- if you're over retirement age (55-60) and on Centrelink payments for nine months (all your super)
+- if you're over retirement age (55-65) and on Centrelink payments for nine months (all your Super)

 - if you need money to pay for palliative care, funeral expenses, modifications to your home or car, or medical and transport expenses for treatment outside the public health system, for you or a dependent

 - if you need funds to cover loan repayments to prevent sale of your home (up to 3 month repayments plus 12 month interest)

 - if permanently incapacitated for work (you can get all of your Super)